Nadiia Chervinska

 5. Marketing goals

-Here, you outline objectives that your marketing efforts will strive to achieve.
+Here, you describe objectives that your brand strives to achieve.
 These are narrower than your business goals and should be designed to support those broader aims.
 Your marketing goals could range from increasing website traffic and improving lead conversion rates, to enhancing customer engagement or building brand affinity.
-These goals should be quantifiable and time-bound, giving you clear criteria to measure your success.

 Pro tip:

 Use the SMART framework to guide your marketing goal setting: Specific, Measurable, Achievable, Relevant, and Time-bound.
-This will help you create clear and focused goals that drive effective marketing strategies.
+This will help you create clear and focused goals that drive effective marketing strategy.

 Famous cave at Benagil beach in Algarve Portugal